Run a Free Data Breach Exposure Scan

 How Can Data Breach Alerts Help Me?

 Your best and first defense is to keep a close eye on all your personal information.
-However, since you probably have dozens of accounts spread across the internet, it’s not feasible for you to check each one daily.
-Instead, you can use our identity monitoring service, which includes regular data breach notifications, to let you know whenever information from a data breach shows up online or one is publicly announced.
-Additionally, we will alert you when your information is exposed online, either on the dark web or in other locations where it should not be.
-This will allow you to take quick action to fix the problem and help you avoid identity theft and fraud.
+However, since you probably have dozens of accounts spread across the Internet, it’s not feasible for you to check each one daily.
+Instead, you can use our identity monitoring service, which includes regular data breach notifications, to let you know whenever information from a data breach shows up online or is publicly accessible.
+Additionally, we will alert you when your information is exposed online, either on the dark web or in other locations where it should not be; this allows you to take quick action to fix the problem and help you avoid identity theft, fraud, and all the other consequences of a data breach.

 How IDStrong Works